Working in Animal Care as a Bear Rehab Volunteer in Borneo is unforgettable!

 Successes to date…

-Releases: One of the centre’s very first sun bears ever to be reintroduced into the wild was Si Kecil.
-Her story is sad but typical; her mother was killed by poachers and she was kept as a pet.
-In 2018, two adult bears were released to a reserve on for reintroduction back to the wild.
+Releases: One of the center’s very first sun bears ever to be reintroduced into the wild was Si Kecil.
+Her story is sad but typical; poachers killed her mother and she was kept as a pet.
+The release process is lengthy and rigorous: about 10 bears have been released into the wild since the program started in 2015.

-Providing a safe home: The centre hopes to release more bears into the wild in the future, however for rescued bears that cannot be released (often because they would be unable to survive, due to physical damage caused by their previous owner) the centre provides an improved long term living environment for them.
-At the end of 2018, the centre had housed a total of 45 bears.
+Providing a safe home: The center hopes to release more bears into the wild in the future, however for rescued bears that cannot be released (often because they would be unable to survive, due to physical damage caused by their previous owner) the center provides an improved long term living environment for them.
+At the end of 2021, the center housed a total of 45 bears.
 With access to outdoor enclosures, these bears can step onto soil ground, climb, dig for grubs, forage and rest in the trees for the very first time.